Cape Neddick Baptist Church and Parsonage in the Early 1900s.

 A celebration was held in August of 2004 to commemorate the 175th anniversary of the Church.
 The Rev. Dr. Stone was called to ministry in Texas during the summer of 2005.
 The Rev. Dr. Linwood Welch served as interim pastor until September 2006.
 Our fellowship continued to grow, with one baptism and two people being added to our rolls.

 In March of 2006, Matt Wigton, a Gordon-Conwell seminary student, was hired to help develop our youth programs.
 In September of 2006, the Rev. Carsten Lotz was called as pastor of the Cape Neddick Baptist Church.
 In December of 2007, he moved to England to complete his doctoral degree.
 In September of 2008, the Rev's Richard and Carol Visser served as interim pastors.
 In September of 2009, the Rev. Donald Nelson was called as pastor and the church continued to grow.
 He retired on Dec.
 4, 2016.
 On Feb.
 26, 2017, the Rev. David Strosahl was called as interim pastor and, on Oct.
 1, 2018, the Rev. Donna Hailson was called as pastor.
+She resigned on September 16, 2020.

 The Church has ministered to the community at every opportunity and in many different ways.
 This Meeting House has been a place of worship for many summer people throughout the years.
 It has been a place where many have found comfort in times of trial.
 The gospel of Jesus Christ has been preached in its fullness.
 The activities undertaken were for the glory of God and to honor Him.
 Our Heavenly Father has blessed this body of believers and church property greatly over the past years.